cloudera/hue/docs/user-guide/user-guide.md

 Variables can have default values, e.g. ${n=10} instead of just ${n}.

 ### Syntax checker

+A little red underline will display the incorrect syntax so that the query can be fixed before submitting.
+A right click offers suggestions.

 ### Query Assist

 Read more about the [Query Assistant with Navigator Optimizer Integration